Q&A

 Science Mission Questions

-[1.Q] What is the difference between the science plan in the SAR (rule 2.b.iii) and the one submitted in May (rule 1.b.i)?
+[1.Q] What is the difference between the science plan in the SAR (rule 2.a.iii) and the one submitted in May (rule 1.b.i)?

 [1.A] These are two different versions of your science plan you'll need to submit.
-For the SAR it can be more preliminary, and you won't have much room in the report (1 page) or much time in the video to describe everything.
-In May we'll expect much more detail (~5 pages) and for you to have everything up and running, and explain the background science too.
+For the SAR we expect about 1 page in the report and about 1 minute in the video.
+In May we'll expect much more detail (~5 pages) and also explain the background science.
 This version of the science plan will count towards your score in the Science Mission.

 [2.Q] What is meant by life detection instrumentation or assay?